chrisc123/jebao_aqua-homeassistant/README.md

 TODO:
 - LAN IP Auto discovery - this is easy to do at a protocol level, just need to figure out how to get a Home Assistant integration to listen for UDP packets on a given port.
-- Local Control - In theory it would be more robust to avoid interacting with the GizWits API at all.
+- Local Control - In theory it would be more robust to avoid interacting with the Gizwits API at all.
 Currently we use the local interface for _polling_ but not for _control_.
 Need to check: https://github.com/tancou/jebao-dosing-pump-md-4.4 and associated https://github.com/Apollon77/node-ph803w as now realise they have already done this...

 ## Installation

 ### Manual Installation

+1. The pumps must already be setup with the Jebao Aqua app and connected to a Wi-Fi network that is routable from your Home Assistant installation.
+2. Note down the local IP addresses of your pumps using the app (from the individual pump control interface enter the "Settings" menu via icon in top right, then view "Device Information")
-1. Use HACS or clone the repo locally.
+3. Use HACS or clone the repo locally to install the integration code to /custom_components/
+4. Review const.py - if you're based in the US you'll likely need to update the URLs to be usaepapp.gizwits.com / usapi.gizwits.com rather than euaepapp.gizwits.com and euapi.gizwits.com.
+5. Add the "Jebao Aqua Aquarium Pump" integration via Home Assistant integrations dashboard, you'll be prompted to enter the login details for the Jebao Aqua app.
+The integration should then discover the devices linked to your account and ask you to provide the local IP for each.

 ### Configuration

-* Review const.py - if you're based in the US you'll likely need to update the URLs to be usaepapp.gizwits.com / usapi.gizwits.com rather than euaepapp.gizwits.com and euapi.gizwits.com.

-TODO - Explain how to create the JSON file for your specific pump model, explain how the JSON for each pump model needs to be obtained from Gizwits '/app/datapoint' endpoint and which Chinese strings need to be translated.
+TODO - Explain how to create the JSON file for your specific pump model (is this necessary. need to test with more models!), explain how the JSON for each pump model needs to be obtained from Gizwits '/app/datapoint' endpoint and which Chinese strings need to be translated.
 Or perhaps we can just bulk download these - we do know what the app tries to check...

 ## Usage